Regulating Transportation Network Companies with a Mixture of Autonomous Vehicles and For-Hire Human Drivers: Introduction

-With the emergence of autonomous driving technology and intelligent transport facilities, autonomous vehicles (AVs) will bring radical changes to the business model of the ride-sourcing platforms \cite{wang2020control}.
+The advance of autonomous-driving technology brings significant potential for the TNC platform to reduce its reliance on for-hire human drivers and improve its financial viability \cite{wang2020control}.
 Although Level-5 self-driving technology is still under development, Level-4 AVs operated within geofenced areas under favorable weather conditions have already been deployed in various cities nowadays (e.g., Phoenix, AZ) \cite{Waymo}.
-The advance in AV technology enables the ride-sourcing platform to offer autonomous mobility-on-demand (AMoD) services in urban and suburban areas.
-Compared to human drivers, AV-enabled mobility services have several advantages for the platform: on the one hand, AVs can be centrally dispatched by the platform to relocate to preferable locations.
-This enables the platform to address the spatial imbalance of the ride-sourcing market with higher efficiency at a lower cost.
-On the other hand, AV fleet will remove the cost associated with human drivers, which accounts for the majority of the platform's operational cost.
-This can significantly improve the platform profit.
-Both changes will benefit ride-sourcing platforms, enabling them to provide better mobility services at a lower cost.
+These Level-4 AVs can be jointly managed with a group of for-hire human drivers, comprising a mixed fleet, to offer ubiquitous mobility-on-demand services to TNC passengers from all locations at all times in the near future.
+Compared to human drivers, AV-enabled mobility services have several advantages for the TNC platform.
+On the one hand, AV fleet will remove the cost associated with human drivers, which accounts for the majority of the platform's operational cost.
+This can significantly improve the profitability of the TNC platform.
+On the other hand, AVs can be centrally dispatched by the platform to relocate to preferable locations.
+This enables the platform to mitigate the spatial mismatch between supply and demand with higher efficiency at a lower cost.
+Both changes will significantly benefit TNC platforms, enabling them to provide higher-quality services while enjoying higher profits.